hbkworld/streaming-spec/axes.md

 ## Value Types

 We use well known base value types like float, double, int32, uint32.
 In addition we might additional known value types that are combinations of those base value types.
 There might be implicit knowledge about how to handle those known complex value types.
+If one is not able to handle a type, the underlying length information can be used to skip the package.

 ### Array